scommons/scommons-react-native/README.md

 ### How to use it

-Note: Almost all examples are from an excellent book [React Native in Action](https://github.com/dabit3/react-native-in-action)
+Note: Almost all examples are from an excellent book [React Native in Action](https://www.manning.com/books/react-native-in-action) by [Nader Dabit](https://github.com/dabit3)

 * Demo Application
   * [live expo link](https://expo.io/@viktorpodzigun/showcase) => [How to Build and Run](showcase/README.md)